 Messages are deferred for various reasons.
 Click the Help () icon on the Message Log page for more information as well as details on searching for and filtering messages.

-Once you select one or more messages, you can take the following actions:
+Depending on the message filter, once you select one or more messages, you can take the following actions:

 - Spam – Selected messages are sent to Barracuda Central for analysis.